Haugtussa (Grieg): Contents

 Haugtussa opens and ends with the nature mysticism of "The Enticement" and "At the Brook".
 The second extended stage includes the two melancholic portraits "Veslemøy" and "Hurtful Day".
 Between them the climax is reached in the central love songs "The Tryst" and "Love", which have a cheerful, pastoral approach, and approached and transitioned from in, respectively, "Blueberry Slope" and "Kidlings' Dance".
 The main character, the Veslemøy, is a shepherd girl who has abilities that others do not have and therefore can not find a place for her personality in rural communities.
 She turns to nature for answers to her desires and questions.
 During the course of the text she falls in love with the boy Jon, and "Hurtful Day" describes her feelings when she is deceived by him.
 In the last song, "At the Brook", which is often compared with the last song of Franz Schubert's Die schöne Müllerin or Robert Schumann's Dichterliebe, she seeks refuge by a mountain brook, musically represented by a rhythmic figure on the piano.
 From verse to verse, Grieg gradually changes this passage using different harmonizations.

 Performances

-The first to perform the complete cycle of songs in Cristiania was Eva Nansen, wife of the Norwegian explorer Fridtjof Nansen, with Grieg's colleague and friend Agathe Backer-Grøndahl at the piano, on 2 November 1899.
+The first to perform the complete cycle of songs in Christiania was Eva Nansen, wife of the Norwegian explorer Fridtjof Nansen, with Grieg's colleague and friend Agathe Backer-Grøndahl at the piano, on 2 November 1899.
 Grieg was not present at the recital, for he had a concert in Stockholm at the same time.
 Four of the Haugtussa songs were also performed on 22 October 1898 by the Norwegian-born Swedish singer Dagmar Möller, to whom the cycle was dedicated.